SimoneG97/MyCV/resume.typ

       content: (
         subSection(
           title: "Nutri – Nutrition Tracker app",
           content: list("Engineered and completed a nutrition tracker app in 24 hours using Flutter and Microsoft’s Computer Vision APIs.
-The app allows one to take picture of their meal and add the nutrition level one ate to their daily intake.")
+The app allows one to take picture of their meal and add the nutrition level one ate to their daily intake."), ),
-        ),
         subSection(
           title: "CycSafe Vest",
-          content: list("Formulated a custom vest for bikers that uses Arduino and an accelerometer to produce LED lights on the back using hand gestures.")
+          content: list("Formulated a custom vest for bikers that uses Arduino and an accelerometer to produce LED lights on the back using hand gestures."), ),
-        ),
         subSection(
           title: "Root Checker",
           content: list([Created a simple ad-free android app using Java and Bash to check if the phone is rooted.
-It has over 500,000 downloads and has generated *\$2000 in revenue*.])
+It has over 500,000 downloads and has generated *\$2000 in revenue*.]), ),
       ),
     ),
-    )
   ),
   sidebar: (
     section(